-- 1. This instruction should be appropriately modified and given in conjunction with other applicable instructions in this chapter and Chapters 2 and 3 to comply with the provisions of C.R.C.P.
+- 1. This instruction should be appropriately modified and given in conjunction with other applicable instructions in this Chapter and Chapters 2 and 3 to comply with the provisions of C.R.C.P.
 47(a)(2)(IV) or 347(a)(2)(IV).
 These rules require that the jury be informed before jury selection of the nature of the case by use of the parties' statement of the case, see Instructions 2:1, 2:2, or 2:3, or by use of "a joint statement of factual information intended to provide a relevant context for prospective jurors to respond to questions asked of them."
 C.R.C.P.
 47(a)(2)(IV), 347(a)(2)(IV).
 In the court's discretion, the attorneys may present that information with short non-argumentative statements. - 2.
 The preliminary jury instructions are to inform prospective jurors of their duties and to facilitate the intelligent exercise of challenges.
 C.R.C.P.
 47(a), 347(a).
 They should include at a minimum instructions on the burden of proof, credibility of witnesses, objections of counsel, and bench conferences.
 C.R.C.P.
 47 cmt. - 3.
 In proceedings under the Children's Code, Instruction 40:1 (Juvenile Delinquency) or Instruction 41:1 (Dependency and Neglect) should be used rather than this instruction. - 4.
 In other cases the Court's remarks should be changed or modified to suit the exigencies of the case.
 The above is a suggestion as to what the remarks should cover.
-The jury plays a vital role in the trial and should be kept fully informed of the judicial procedures as the trial progresses. - 5.
+It must be kept in mind the jury plays a very important part in the trial, and should be kept fully informed as to the judicial procedure to be followed as the trial progresses. - 5.
 When this instruction is used in a will contest case, see Chapter 34, the ninth paragraph of this instruction must be appropriately modified.
 For example: